 Covid-19 coronavirus pandemic has caused a global financial downfall with all major economies falling to 30-40%.
-All the industries and sectors have been impacted as countries around the world are in complete lockdown from last 40-50 days.
+All the industries and sectors have been impacted as countries around the world were in complete lockdown for 4-5 months.

-For the first time in the history of India, all the major 14 car manufacturing companies have registered 0 unit sales in a month (April 2020).
-The automobile industry has been worst hit with all major manufacturing units shut from last 2 months.
+For the first time in the history of India, all the major 14 car manufacturing companies had registered 0 unit sales in a month (April 2020).
+The automobile industry has been worst hit with all major manufacturing units shut for 4-5 months.

 It will take around 2-3 years to get the economy back on track and the government has to take major initiatives and provide subsidies, tax deductions etc. to give the automobile sector a much-needed breather.